hcrisp98/IIB-Project/README.md

 optimiseBO and optimiseB2 are the Bayesian optimisation files for the one and two balloon models, sim_balloon and sim_2balloon are the corresponding cost functions

-the parameter values for different models can be found in optimisationData
+the parameter values for different models can be found in 'optimisation solutions'